 Convergence of Media & Marketing Channels

 Many look at content marketing as owned media.
 That’s not going to remain the same for content marketing to work.
 We’re going to see a convergence of owned, paid, and earned media in 2018 and beyond.
 The lines between the three are growing thinner by the day.
-For any content strategy to be successful, websites, blogs, social media, email, and paid media will have to work simultaneously.
+For any content strategy to be successful, websites, s, social media, email, and paid media will have to work simultaneously.

 Jump in video advertising

 Over the years, the demand for video ads has grown at a phenomenal rate.
 More than 50% of marketers worldwide feel that videos ate the sort of content that generates the best ROI.
 Millenials are viewing more and more audio-visual content across multiple devices from smartphones to tablets.
 The momentum we’ve seen with video advertising isn’t going slow down as we move to 2018.
 Brands and businesses will continue leverage the power of videos to market their services and products.